CSCphilip/brilliantwear/README.md

 ## Products on the website
 The products on the webiste are not real.
 All of the product images have been taken from Unsplash which has this [license](https://unsplash.com/license) and can be used without any permissions.
 The product brand names have been made up.

-## Copyright notes
+## Copyright notice

-TODO: Add text here
+Brilliantwear by Philip Andersson.
+All Rights Reserved.